reduzent/watchteleboy/README.md

 The new Python version is not yet that mature, but already usable.
 Teleboy's switch from Apple HLS to MPEG-DASH triggered the rewrite.

+The script comes with an intuitive terminal user interface that gives access to different video qualities and audio languages.

 The code is hosted at:
 http://github.com/reduzent/watchteleboy